 Remember that the behaviour of a greyhound is partially genetic, learned and a result of the environment in which they live.
 Socialisation and handling, combined with positive experiences and training can certainly have a huge impact on behaviour, but they rely on the underlying genetic temperament of the animal being sound.

 For more information on developing and running a breeding program read the booklets on Developing a Breeding Program – Understanding Genetics and Starting a Breeding Program which includes a table on choosing the right male and female to breed with and help you determine whether the combination of traits is likely to produce healthy, well adjusted, successful racing dogs.
-These can be found on the Breeders Resources page.
+There is also a Breeding Plan template (PDF template / Word template) which you may find useful.
+Remember, the Code of Practice makes it mandatory for breeders to have a breeding plan for every litter.
+These resources can be found on the Breeders Resources page.

 Your brood also needs to be healthy and in good condition.
 Many successful breeders do this by caring for them like they are still race dogs to give her the best chance of becoming pregnant and whelping a litter without too much effort.
 Don’t forget, she will also need a general health check completed by your veterinarian before commencing breeding.
 For more information read the booklet on Care and Husbandry in the Breeding Environment which can be found on the Breeders Resources page.